mashraf2023/lamp-docker/README.md

 $ docker-compose up -d
 ```

-Once the process is finished you can place your application in the ```www``` folder and access it using the the exposed ports.
+Once the process is finished you can place your application in the ```www``` folder and access it using the exposed ports.

 For quick access, check the links below:
 - phpmyadmin: http://localhost:8800